intuiface/intuiface-cdk/libs/cli/README.md

 # cli

-Command line to Generate ifd file and build the IA to be able to add it in an Intuiface Experience.
+Command line to Generate Intuiface Descriptor (ifd) file and build the Interface Asset (IA) to be able to add it in an Intuiface Experience.

 # Usage:
 ```sh